HenryGarrafa/Ufood-Vue-App/README.md

 git clone https://github.com/HenryGarrafa/UFood-Vue-App.git
 cd UFood-Vue-App
 2. Install dependencies
-bash
-Copier le code
 npm install

 3. Run the development server
-bash
-Copier le code
 npm run dev

 The app will start on http://localhost:5173 by default.
 ⚠️ If port 5173 is busy, Vite will automatically use another port (e.g., 5174, 5175).
 Check your terminal output for the exact address.

 🧭 Main Features
 🔹 Home Page /

 Dynamic list of restaurants.

 Add/remove restaurants from favorites.